Netflix/dynomite/README.md

 # Dynomite
 -->
 ![](images/dynomite-logo.png?raw=true =150x150) </br>
-**Dynomite**, inspired by Dynamo whitepaper, is a thin, distributed replication layer to different protocol storages.
+**Dynomite**, inspired by Dynamo whitepaper, is a thin, distributed dynamo layer to different storages and protocols.

 ## Build